arizvisa/ida-minsc/docs/static/multicase.rst

 In essence, this transforms an object definition into a namespace which can contain functions that perform similar tasks.
 By grouping functions like this it is hoped that this will greatly simplify the required knowledge in order to utilise the components of this project.
-Please see :ref:`namespaces` for more information.
+Please see :ref:`multicase-namespaces` for more information.

 Another concept is implemented to assist with simplifying the required knowledge